Quansight-Labs/free-threaded-compatibility/docs/ci.md

 [cibuildwheel](https://cibuildwheel.pypa.io/en/stable/) has support
 for building free-threaded wheels on all platforms.
-If your project releases wheels, we suggest configuring `cibuildwheel` to build free-threaded wheels.
+If your project releases nightly wheels, we suggest configuring `cibuildwheel` to build nightly free-threaded wheels.

 To ensure wheels are built correctly under cibuildwheel, you will need to specify the following variables in the environment for the cibuildwheel action: